Functorial desingularization over Q: boundaries and the embedded case: Desingularization of qe -schemes of characteristic zero

-Functoriality of the construction is established by checking that all intermediate steps were functorial.
-This is straightforward and is done in the same way as in the proof of \cite[1.2.1]{nonemb}, so we omit the details. \end{proof}
+The functoriality of the construction is established by checking that all intermediate steps are functorial.
+This is straightforward and done in the same way as in the proof of \cite[1.2.1]{nemb}, so we omit the details. \end{proof}